nealcrook/nascom/nascom4/README.md

 * [Part 11 - Programmable char gen demo, running WordStar, NAS-DIS/DEBUG, screen-swapping](https://www.youtube.com/watch?v=_7C4XY207Gc)

-~~If anyone is interested in a PCB (note the need for some cuts and wires - refer to the handbook) the price is £10 and includes a couple of components that I bought in bulk (the SDcard adaptor and the FPGA sockets).
+~~ If anyone is interested in a REV A PCB (note the need for some cuts and wires - refer to the handbook) the price is £10 and includes a couple of components that I bought in bulk (the SDcard adaptor and the FPGA sockets).
 I priced up the total parts cost at about £70 but there are multiple build options (again, refer to the handbook).
 If anyone wants a more complete kit, or an assembled board, let me know and I will work out prices (but there will be a lead time on those because of various parts coming from China).~~

 ^-- The REV A PCBs have all been sold.

-If there's interest, I'll order another batch (they will be REV B and require no rework!)
+~~ October 2022: If anyone is interested in a REV B PCB (no cuts and wires required) the price is £10 and includes a couple of components that I bought in bulk (the SDcard adaptor and the FPGA sockets).
+I priced up the total parts cost at about £70 but there are multiple build options (again, refer to the handbook).
+If anyone wants a more complete kit, or an assembled board, let me know and I will work out prices (but there will be a lead time on those because of various parts coming from China).~~